cloudfoundry/bosh/bosh-stemcell/README.md

         vagrant plugin install vagrant-omnibus
         vagrant plugin install vagrant-aws --plugin-version 0.5.0

+For Microsoft Azure support, use:

+    vagrant plugin install vagrant-azure

 ### Bring up the vagrant stemcell building VM

 From a fresh copy of the bosh repo: